SwedbankPay/developer.swedbankpay.com/checkout/other-features.md

 option is mainly used to initiate a recurring payment scenario where the card will be charged at a later date.
 The request body is equivalent to a `Purchase` order with credit card as the selected item.
-A [payment token][payment-orders-resource] will be generated automatically, rendering the parameter `generateRecurrenceToken` unnecessary for this operation.
+A [recurrence token][payment-orders-resource] will be generated automatically, rendering the parameter `generateRecurrenceToken` unnecessary for this operation.